Get the latest information about Savings Institute Bank & Trust and the work we're doing in the communities we're proud to serve.

 We believe that certain non-GAAP financial measures provide investors with information useful in understanding our financial performance, our performance trends and financial position.
 Specifically, we provide measures based on what we believe are our operating earnings on a consistent basis and exclude non-core operating items which affect the GAAP reporting of results of operations.
 We, as well as securities analysts, investors and other interested parties, use these measures to compare peer company operating performance.
 We believe that our presentation and discussion, together with the accompanying reconciliations, provide a complete understanding of factors and trends affecting our business and allows investors to view performance in a manner similar to management.
 These non-GAAP measures should not be considered a substitute for GAAP basis measures and results, and we strongly encourage investors to review our consolidated financial statements in their entirety and not to rely on any single financial measure.
 Because non-GAAP financial measures are not standardized, it may not be possible to compare these financial measures with other companies’ non-GAAP financial measures having the same or similar names.

-(1) The table below presents a reconciliation of net income to common shareholders, excluding the tax-affected transaction costs related to the pending acquisition of Newport Bancorp, Inc., for the quarter ended March 31, 2013 (dollars in thousands).
+(1) The table below presents a reconciliation of net income (loss) and net income (loss) per share to shareholders, excluding the tax-affected transaction costs related to the acquisition of Newport for the quarter ended March 31, 2013.

 SELECTED FINANCIAL CONDITION DATA: